viodotcom/vio-app-assignment/README.md

 # FindHotel Mobile Engineer Assignment

-Thanks for applying for the Mobile Engineer position at FindHotel!
+🎉 Thanks for applying for the Mobile Engineer position at FindHotel

-You can find the instructions [here](INSTRUCTIONS.md)
+🚀 Below there are the [instructions](#the-sample-project) to quickly start the React Native and Expo we bootstrapped for you.

+📝 The instructions, requirements and evaluation criteria are available [here](INSTRUCTIONS.md).
+Do read it carefully before starting.

+✍️ Document your decisions and concessions [here](DOCUMENTATION.md).

 ## The sample project

 This project was bootstrapped using Expo.
 In the project directory, you can run:

+### `npm install`

+To have all the dependencies installed.

 ### `npm start`